Family Therapy for Addiction Treatment

 In comparison with treatment that lacks family therapy, programs that include it are usually much more effective.
 Because of the complexities of addiction, choose a family therapist who focuses on addiction or has experience with it.
 If a loved one is going through treatment at a facility, that facility may offer it.

 Finding the right therapist can vary based on location, insurance, and more.
 For example, someone who has insurance may search a database of covered providers.
 A person who lives in a specific area may search for nearby therapists.
-Professional treatment facilities are the first place to look, and many facilities can answer questions about insurance.
+Professional treatment facilities like Eagle Creek Ranch Recovery are often the first place to look, and many facilities can answer questions about insurance.

-Receive Family Therapy for Addiction at Eagle Creek Ranch Recovery
+Receive Help for Addiction at Eagle Creek Ranch Recovery

-Family therapy for addiction is one of the services Eagle Creek Ranch Recovery offers in our Nampa, Idaho facility within driving distance of Boise.
+Family therapy is one of the addiction treatment services Eagle Creek Ranch Recovery offers in our Nampa, Idaho facility within driving distance of Boise.
 We also provide individual therapy, dual diagnosis treatment, and other services to support recovery.

 If you have a loved one who is struggling with addiction, we can help.

-Our goal is to help people with addiction learn how to achieve sobriety and stay in recovery.
-To learn more about addiction and family therapy, please contact us.
+Our goal is to help men with addiction learn how to achieve sobriety and stay in recovery.
+To learn more about addiction and the role of family therapy, please contact us.

 Clinical Director

 Kendall Maloof is the clinical director at Eagle Creek Ranch Recovery.
-She is a licensed marriage and family therapist and has held multiple leadership roles before settling here at Eagle Creek.
+She is a licensed marriage and family therapist and has held multiple leadership roles before settling here at Eagle Creek Ranch Recovery.
 Kendall received her master’s degree in marriage and family therapy from the Chicago School of Professional Psychology in 2016.
 Her career in mental and behavioral health began in 2014 when she took up internships in both the nonprofit and for profit sectors.
 She interned at multiple reputable companies, such as The Living Success Center and 449 Recovery in California.

 In 2019, Kendall became the clinical director of Sunsets Recovery for Woman, a dual diagnosis program in southern California.
 Kendall is a natural leader.
 She has an incredible ability to problem solve and stay calm in any situation.
 Kendall never fails to show up when she is needed, and her calm demeanor makes her team and clients feel at ease.
 Eagle Creek Ranch Recovery is proud to have Kendall as our clinical director.